 Getting Your Vaccine Through a Health System Like Kaiser Permanente

 Kaiser Permanente says it will administer the COVID-19 vaccine to eligible people "regardless of their health plan membership."
-To schedule an appointment through Kaiser Permanente as a non-member, you'll need to obtain a medical record number (also referred to as an MRM) first via phone to be able to then go online, use the number and make your appointment.
-On its site, Kaiser Permanente recommends non-members call them at 866-454-8855 but notes that "vaccine supply is extremely limited, demand is high, and wait times may be long."
+To schedule an appointment through Kaiser Permanente as a non-member, you'll need to obtain a medical record number (also referred to as an MRN) first via phone to be able to then go online, use the number and make your appointment.

-Sutter Health says if you're not currently a Sutter patient and wish to become one to make an appointment for a COVID-19 vaccine once you become eligible, you can visit this sign-up page and enroll.
+Sutter Health says if you're not currently a Sutter patient and wish to become one to make an appointment for a COVID-19 vaccine once you become eligible, you can visit the Sutter Health sign-up page and enroll.

 Do I Have to Get the COVID-19 Vaccine in My County?